PoisotLab/SimpleSDMLayers.jl/docs/src/examples/gbif.md

 temperature[kf_occurrences[1]]
 ```

-Because we will hardly need all of the surface in the `temperature` and
-`precipitation` objects, we can clip them by the `GBIFRecords` object:
+Of course, it would be unwieldy to do this for every occurrence in our dataset,
+and so we will see a way do it much faster.
+But first, we do not need the entire
+surface of the planet to perform our analysis, and so we will instead clip the
+layers:

 ```@example temp
 temperature_clip = clip(temperature, kf_occurrences)
 precipitation_clip = clip(precipitation, kf_occurrences)
 ```

-This will make the future queries faster.
-By default, the `clip` function will
+This will make the future queries a little faster.
+By default, the `clip`
-ad a 5% margin on every side.
-We can now loop through the occurrences and
+function will ad a 5% margin on every side.
+To get the values of a layer at
-extract the data at every point, for example with `[temperature_clip[occ] for
-occ in kf_occurrences]`, but this is a little bit tedious.
-We will instead rely
-on the following notation:
+every occurrence in a `GBIFRecord`, we simply pass the records as a position:

 ```@example temp
-temp = temperature_clip[kf_occurrences]
-prec = precipitation_clip[kf_occurrences]

-histogram2d(temperature_clip, precipitation_clip, c=:BuPu)
+histogram2d(temperature_clip, precipitation_clip, c=:Greys)
-scatter!(temp, prec, lab="", c=:white, msc=:orange)
+scatter!(temperature_clip[kf_occurrences], prlecipitation_clip[kf_occurrences], lab="", c=:white, msc=:orange)
 ```

-This will return a record of all data for all geo-localized occurrences in a
+This will return a record of all data for all geo-localized occurrences (*i.e.*
-`GBIFRecords` collection.
+neither the latitude nor the longitude is `missing`) in a `GBIFRecords`
+collection, as an array of the `eltype` of the layer.

 We can also plot the records over space, using the overloads of the `latitudes`
 and `longitudes` functions: